rapidsai/cudf/docs/cudf/source/user_guide/data-types.md

 data types when you need to store values with greater precision than allowed by floating-point representation.

+Decimal data types in cuDF are based on fixed-point representation.
 A decimal data type is composed of a _precision_ and a _scale_.
 The precision represents the total number of digits in each value of this dtype.
 For example, the precision associated with the decimal value `1.023` is `4`.
 The scale is the total number of digits to the right